Yorke Peninsula - North

 Table Chart PROFILE FAQ

-Yorke Peninsula - North features high concentrations of lone person households, with a fairly typical median household size
+Yorke Peninsula - North features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 65.0% of all households, including 18.1% couples with children, 40.3% couples without children, and 5.8% single parent families.
-Non-family households account for the remaining 35.0%, with lone person households at 33.3% and group households comprising 1.7%.
-The median household size is 2.1 people, aligning with the Rest of SA average.
+Non-family households comprise the remaining 35.0%, with lone person households at 33.3% and group households making up 1.7%.
+The median household size is 2.1 people, smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households